“For I decided to know nothing among you except Jesus Christ and him crucified” (1 Corinthians 2:2).

 And him crucified.
 When God became a man, He did so in order to die for our sins.
 It was not to be a great prophet or a perfect moral example but to die an atoning death that God entered our world as a human being.
 Speaking of Himself, Jesus said, “The Son of Man came not to be served but to serve, and to give his life as a ransom for many” (Mark 10:45).
 So the gospel is not just the message of Christ; it is the message of Christ crucified.
 If God, in the person of Jesus Christ, did not die for our sins, then we are still lost.

 When we come to Christ, accepting His invitation, we come empty-handed, recognizing our own insufficiency and lack of power to procure our own salvation.
-But more than that, we come yielding to His decision as to our greatest need.
+But more than that, we come yielding to His view of what our greatest need is.
 Whatever other gifts our “wisdom” might say are more needful, we are content to receive that for which He was crucified: the forgiveness of our sins.

 Nothing in my hand I bring,